The Media Factory

 FREE TIME is a pilot proposal for a 7-day participatory filmmaking project based at the Media Factory.
 It will focus on building an open access, visually exciting collective and active cinema, working with local residents, families, Media Artists, and students.
 The Media Factory will be used as a space for workshops, training, self-training, discussions, and screenings.
 The project is interested in inclusion as a means towards making what we don’t know visible and will harness the accessibility of mobile phone video technology: All you need is an eye, a camera and the world around you.

-Filmmaker Allister Gall will direct the project.
+Filmmaker Dr Allister Gall will direct the project.
 He is the founder of the DIY film collective Imperfect Cinema, a Plymouth based film collective.
 They have organised multiple filmmaking workshops and events in New York, London, the Supersonic Festival in Birmingham and Plymouth.
 Allister has directed and overseen several participatory and collective filmmaking projects.
-He is an associate lecturer at Plymouth University and PhD candidate, exploring participatory film practice.
+He is a Lecturer in BA Media Arts and BA Film & Television Production, exploring participatory film practice.

 ‘Workers Leaving Lumière Factory in Lyon’ (1895) by the Lumière brothers is credited as being the first publicly screened film.
 The film is 45 seconds long and shows workers leaving their place of work: a factory.
 They leave first as a collective and then, leaving the factory gates, as individuals.